 He named it Apple Liza which was quite large in size but allows users to interact with visual icons.
-Later he created a smaller version of it which fits on a desktop.
+Later he created a smaller version of it that fits on a desktop.

 Development of Project Macintosh:

-Over the years Chris Espinosa, Joanna Hoffman, George Crow, Jerry Manock, Susan Kare, and Andy Hertzfeld are also joined and create a developer group that is designed and built the Macintosh Hardware and software.
+Over the years Chris Espinosa, Joanna Hoffman, George Crow, Jerry Manock, Susan Kare, and Andy Hertzfeld are also joined and created a developer group that designed and built the Macintosh Hardware and software.

 The first Macintosh board had 64 kilobytes (KB) of RAM, used the Motorola 6809E microprocessor, and was capable of supporting a 256×256 pixel black-and-white bitmap display.
 Although the final product used a 9-inch, 512×342 monochrome display.

-By December 1980, Smith had succeeded in designing a board that used the Motorola 68000, processor which clocks around 5 to 8 megahertz (MHz), and supports a 384×256 bitmap display.
-He used fewer RAM chips into the board made it super cost-efficient than Apple Liza.
+By December 1980, Smith had succeeded in designing a board that used the Motorola 68000, a processor which clocks around 5 to 8 megahertz (MHz) and supports a 384×256 bitmap display.
+He used fewer RAM chips on the board making it super cost-efficient than Apple Liza.

 This innovative and cost-effective design caught the attraction of Steve Jobs the Co-owner of Apple.
 He quickly understands the potential of Macintosh over Liza and was seriously involved in the project.